Exercise 1

 Now, you have learned polygon rendering and local illumination models.

-This simple exercise asks you to demonstrate ALL problems
+This simple exercise asks you to demonstrate problems

 that may occur in polygon rendering and local illumination models.

-More specifically, write a program with a simple and intuitive GUI
+More specifically, write one or more programs with a simple and intuitive GUI

 that can clearly demonstrate the following: